rido-min/pnp-ppr-sample-spec/README.md

 <!-- markdownlint-disable MD033 -->
-# IoT Plug and Play Device BugBash instructions for the Summer Refresh 2020 release
+# IoT Plug and Play Samples BugBash instructions for the Summer Refresh 2020 release

 ## Intro